connamara/quickfixn/README.md

     git checkout master
     git pull

 Next, the download page needs to be updated to point to the new zip.
 This must be done first, so the changes to the page will be part of the version tag.
-The following script will update the download page and commit the changes into git:
+The following script will update the download page:

     update_download_page.bat <TAGNAME>